 The quality of designers on Behance is excellent.
-You’ll find a wide array of designers that specialize in fields from branding, architecture, photography, packaging design, and just about any other creative field you can think of.
+You’ll find a wide array of packaging designers that specialize in fields from branding, architecture, photography, packaging design, and just about any other creative field, you can think of.

-Behance offers excellent search functionality.
-With the filters provided, you can really hone in on who and what you’re looking for.
+Behance offers excellent search functionality and with the filters provided, you can really hone in on who and what you’re looking for.

-Let’s search for packaging that looks “retro” on Behance.
-Apply the following filters:
+Let’s search for packaging that looks “retro” on Behance and apply the following filters:

 - All Creative Fields > Packaging